-The Temple of Garni is an impressive Pagan monument in Armenia – learn about its history & find out how to get to Garni from Yerevan without a tour.
+The Garni Temple is an impressive Pagan monument in Armenia – learn about its history & find out to how to get there from Yerevan without a tour.

-The dual heritage sites of Garni-Geghard, located outside the capital city of Yerevan, make up one of the most rewarding daytrips in Armenia.
+The dual heritage sites of Garni-Geghard, located outside the capital city of Yerevan, make up one of the most rewarding day trips and attractions in Armenia.

-The Temple of Garni dates back to the first century AD, a symbol of pre-Christian Armenia.
+Garni Temple dates back to the first century AD, a symbol of pre-Christian Armenia.

 After the country’s conversion from Paganism to Christianity in the early 4th century, all pagan places of worship were destroyed, except Garni – this was possibly because it was a tomb, rather than a temple, or because of its high standing as a work of art.

-Surrounded by spectacular scenery, the Temple of Garni overlooks a valley of rolling hills, ancient rock formations & a deep gorge.
+Surrounded by spectacular scenery, Garni Temple overlooks a valley of rolling hills, ancient rock formations & a deep gorge.

 It is a stunning setting, for a monument as illustrious as it is inspiring.